jenkinsci/throttle-concurrent-builds-plugin/README.md

 ### Example 3: Throttling of declarative pipelines

-To throttle concurrent builds to 1, configure a global category.
+To throttle concurrent builds to 1, configure a global category and add an options property to the pipeline.

 ![Global Category Configuration Test3](doc/images/global_categoryConfig3.png)